ldaptools/ldaptools/docs/en/tutorials/Modifying-LDAP-Objects.md

 setters/properties then sending the object back to the `LdapManager` class with the `persist()` method.
 All the changes you make to the object are tracked and when you call `persist()` it will only update the attributes you actually changed.

+Please keep in mind that this is not an active record design.
+The `LdapObject` instance is only aware of properties you explicitly selected as part of the LDAP query.
+So if you want to check if an attribute exists, or has a specific value, then make sure to actually select the attribute when you query LDAP.
+If you selected the attribute as part of the query, but the `has($attribute)` method returns false, then the attribute is not set.

 A simple example:

 ```php